bbauska/zombiePolitics/README.md

 is as reactionary as it is depoliticizing.
-Zombie politics thrives on a culture of blind­ ing illiteracy, and for such a culture to be challenged, labor, youth, unions, and other groups must unite over the need to address at the very least two pressing and inter­ related issues.
+Zombie politics thrives on a culture of blind­ ing illiteracy, and for such a culture to be challenged, labor, youth, unions, and other groups must unite over the need to address at the very least two pressing and inter­ related issues.</p>

-Effective resistance to zombie politics first requires addressing the political, eco­ nomic, and cultural conditions of massive inequality produced by casino capitalism.
+<p>Effective resistance to zombie politics first requires addressing the political, eco­
+nomic, and cultural conditions of massive inequality produced by casino capitalism.
 These conditions must be challenged in every sphere in which such injustices appear.
 Such inequality is destructive of human lives and human societies, defines